Kayla C. King: Career

 Kayla Christina King studied B. Sc.
 Zoology at University of British Columbia, Canada from 2000 to 2004 followed by a master's degree in Biology at Concordia University, graduating in 2006.
-She then commenced study for her doctorate at Indiana University Bloomington, USA that was awarded in 2011.
-She then moved to University of Liverpool, UK, for 2 years, partly financed through a Royal Society Newton Fellowship, followed by moving in 2013 to the University of Oxford.
+She then commenced study for her doctorate at Indiana University Bloomingtonin the United States that was awarded in 2011.
+She then moved to University of Liverpool in the United Kingdom for 2 years, partly financed through a Royal Society Newton Fellowship, followed by moving in 2013 to the University of Oxford.

 In 2019 she was appointed professor of evolutionary ecology at University of Oxford, UK.
 She is also a tutorial fellow at Christ Church college.

 Her research into evolutionary biology makes use of host-parasite interactions between a wide range of microbial and eukaryotic parasites in both natural and laboratory situations.
 These have included systems that are relevant to diseases of humans such as malaria and dengue and may assist in their biological control.
 However, she has also worked with non-pathogenic systems such as the normal microbiome of snails.
 Her research applies theoretical models as well as laboratory methods including genomics to study the interactions.